Assistant Professor · Civil & Environmental Engineering

 About Me

-As a Ph.D.
-Candidate in Civil Engineering at the University of Oklahoma, advised by Dr. Arif Mohaimin Sadri, my doctoral research investigates the dynamics of social media data in understanding and mitigating the impact of natural hazards on transportation networks.
-This work is supported by my interdisciplinary background, which includes a Graduate Certificate in Data Science and Analytics, an M.Sc. in Transportation Engineering, and a B.Sc. in Civil Engineering from the Bangladesh University of Engineering & Technology (BUET).
+I completed my Ph.D. in Civil Engineering from the University of Oklahoma in June 2026, under the advisement of Dr. Arif Mohaimin Sadri.
+My doctoral dissertation, "A Multi-Scale Framework for Planning a Resilient, Equitable, and Economically Integrated Electrified Transportation System," developed multi-criteria decision frameworks and social media-driven models for understanding and mitigating the impact of natural hazards on transportation networks, and for planning equitable EV charging infrastructure.
+I also hold a Graduate Certificate in Data Science and Analytics, an M.Sc. in Transportation Engineering, and a B.Sc. in Civil Engineering from the Bangladesh University of Engineering & Technology (BUET).

 Resume